sudo-owen/explain-eth/README.md

-# explaining evm to new ppl
+# ETH Explained

-hmmm
+An interactive article series designed to illustrate some parts of how Ethereum works.